Let There Be Peace…

 in perfect harmony.

-She wore her salt-and-pepper hair (heavy on the salt) in a bun.
-It was not one of those tight buns that pull back the skin, giving one an expression of surprise.
+She wore her salt-and-pepper hair (heavy on the salt) in a bun, but not one of those tight buns that pull back the skin, giving an expression of surprise.
 She wore her bun loosely, softening the already rounded edges of her face.
-Her short-sleeved, flower print dresses swayed in time with the music, mimicking flowers in a breeze.
+Her short-sleeved, flower print dresses swayed with the music, mimicking a field of flowers in a breeze.
+Yet, she was sturdy.
+Did that impression come from her sensible black shoes, ankles brimming over the edges?
+Her skins elasticity was gone, and she appeared to carry extra.
+We kids watched the excess skin of her arms move in time with the music, a visual metronome.

 The sixties and seventies were known for folk songs.
 Miss Prescott dialed into this, teaching us songs about childhood and innocence.
 As we sang Up, Up, and Away, we imagined what it would be like to see the world from the perspective of a hot air balloon.
-Then we were transported to a magical land as we sang Puff the Magic Dragon.
+Then we were transported to a magical land as we sang Puff, the Magic Dragon.

 Let peace begin with me,